How to Make Portuguese Custard Tarts

 Read more: Best Things to Eat in Portugal?

-Where to buy Portuguese Tarts
+Where to Buy Portuguese Tarts

+Are you on the quest for the best places to indulge in custard tarts?
 Look no further!
 Here are some delightful recommendations in Lisbon and Porto that will satisfy your cravings:

 Lisbon: Manteigaria, Pastelaria Santo Antonio, and Nata Lisboa.
 These establishments are renowned for their exceptional custard tarts, ensuring a truly delightful experience that will leave you craving for more.